ibm-cloud-docs/solution-tutorials/infrastructure-as-code-terraform.md

 In this section, we are going to look at how to scale the virtual server resource and add an [Object Storage](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage) service to your infrastructure environment.

-1. Edit the vm.tf file to increase the following and the save the file.
+1. Edit the `vm.tf` file to increase the following and the save the file.
  - Increase number of CPU cores to 4 cores
-- Increase RAM to 4096
+ - Increase RAM(memory) to 4096
  - Increase disk size to 100GB

 2. Next, we need add a new service, to do that create a new file and name it **object-storage.tf**.
 Add the code below to the newly created file:
    ```bash